Leonard Cheshire

-Geoffrey Leonard Cheshire, Baron Cheshire, VC, OM, DSO2, DFC (7 September 1917 – 31 July 1992) was a highly decorated Royal Air Force (RAF) pilot and group captain during the Second World War, and a philanthropist.
+Geoffrey Leonard Cheshire, Baron Cheshire, VC, OM, DSO2, DFC (7 September 1917 – 31 July 1992), was a British Royal Air Force pilot, officer and philanthropist.

-Among the honours Cheshire received as a pilot was the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-He was the youngest group captain in the RAF and one of the most highly decorated pilots of the war.
+Cheshire fought in the Second World War.
+Among the decorations Cheshire received as a pilot was the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+He was the youngest group captain in the Royal Air Force (RAF) and one of the most highly decorated pilots of the war.

 After the war he founded a nursing home that grew into the charity Leonard Cheshire Disability.
 He became known for his work in conflict resolution.
 In 1991 he was created a life peer in recognition of his charitable work.
+He is under consideration for beatification in the Roman Catholic Church.

 Early life

 Geoffrey Leonard Cheshire, known as Leonard, was the son of Geoffrey Chevalier Cheshire, a barrister, academic and influential writer on English law.
 His mother Primrose Barstow was from a Scottish Army family and named Leonard after her brother, who died fighting in Kūt in early 1917.
 Leonard had one younger brother, Christopher Cheshire, also a wartime bomber pilot.
 Cheshire was born in Hoole, Chester, where his paternal grandparents lived, but was brought up at his parents' home near Oxford.
-Cheshire was educated at the Dragon School, Oxford, Stowe School where he was head of Chatham House and Merton College, Oxford.
+Cheshire was educated at the Dragon School in Oxford, Stowe School where he was head of Chatham House, and Merton College, Oxford.